pivotal/docs-tap/contour/how-to-guides/configuring-contour-with-loadbalancer-tls-termination.hbs.md

     This is streamlined when Route 53 manages `DOMAIN`.

-    Note down the `ARN` of the created certificate, which is required in the following steps.
+    **Important:** Note down the `ARN` of the created certificate, which is required in the following steps.

 ### <a id="part2"></a>Part 2: Configuring TAP